amnn/typed-geomlab-report/report.md

 Our solution for producing useful error messages from Algorithm $\mathcal{W}$ needs to be developed further for $\mathcal{W_{RC}}$, for two reasons.

 Firstly, errors are detected after all the constraints for a particular definition have been captured.
 We can only detect \textit{possible} type errors locally.
-When we verify that they are true errors, we will no lnoger know the precise source locations they originated from.
+When we verify that they are true errors, we will no longer know the precise source locations they originated from.
 Previously, as soon as a unification error was found, we could throw an error, and as the stack unwound, add source locations to it for context.
-Work on the \textit{Helium}, \textit{Haskell} compiler\ \cite{heeren2003helium} addresses similar issues.
+Work on the \textit{Helium} compiler for \textit{Haskell}\ \cite{heeren2003helium} addresses similar issues.

 Secondly, errors occur w.r.t. a specific context.
 It is not immediately obvious how to convey this information to the programmer.
 We could relate the context to parts of the source program (namely case expressions and their arms), to the types they condition upon, or a combinition of the two.